descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 *"We do not propose to make constexpr a storage-class-specifier because it can be combined with either static or extern or register, much like const."*

-Most of these references is too give us a better idea of the current behavior of constexpr.
-However, it should be noted that the motivations of this proposal is much the same as the motivations for `constexpr` itself.
+Most of these references are given to give us a better idea of the current behavior of constexpr.
+However, it should be noted that the motivations of this proposal is similar to the motivations for `constexpr` itself.
 Mainly ...

 - Increase C99 compatibility
 - Simplify the language to match existing practice
-- Lessen to surprise of unreasonable lifetimes by expressions that look and are const
+- Lessen the surprise of unreasonable lifetimes by expressions that look and are const
 - Consequently, a “cleanup”, i.e. adoption of simpler, more general rules

 ### Present

+This proposal should also be considered in the light of the current standards.
+A better idea of our current rules is necessary to understanding how they may be simplied for the betterment of `C++`.

 #### C Standard Compound Literals

+Let's first look at how literals specifically compound literals behave in `C`.
+There is still a gap between `C99` and `C++` and closing or reducing that gap would not only increase our compatibility but also reduce dangling.

 `2021/10/18 Meneide, C Working Draft` [^n2731]